 When you come into a church replant or revitalization setting, you will most likely feel overwhelmed by all that needs to be done.
 There are committee meetings to lead, people to visit, sermons to write — and coffee to drink!
 There probably are building issues that need to be addressed.
 If you’re not an administrator, your administration skills will be challenged and developed out of necessity.
-You’ll probably find your head spinning often in the early days as you consider the long list of needs to be addressed.
+You’ll likely find your head spinning often in the early days as you consider the long list of needs to be addressed.

 I don’t think any of these are ultimate.
 Let me be clear: It’s not that they’re unimportant.
 It’s just that none of them are of first importance.
 This is crucial, because there are many days when they will feel ultimate.
 As the old saying goes, the squeaky wheel gets the grease, so you’ll be tempted to give the most attention to things (or people) that squeak the loudest.

 I’m convinced this is why many pastors don’t last long-term in churches.
 If you’re constantly working to put out the latest fire that has popped up, you’re going to tire quickly.

 I’m convinced the greatest need in the life of a church in revitalization (and in a revitalizing pastor’s life) is worship.